Our English language is rich with literal and figurative language. But what is a figure of speech?

 However, you should be careful that you always check your usage and accuracy.
 There is nothing worse than getting a fixed expression wrong.

-But these tools will rarely find an error in use in set phrases such as, as hard as a brick, as brave as a tiger and laughs like a monkey.
+But these tools will rarely find an error in use in set phrases.
+For example, as hard as a brick, as brave as a tiger and laughs like a monkey.